matthewcrews/blog/content/blog/2020-12-14-mathematical-planning-with-machine-learning-models-part-1.md

 [<Measure>] type serving
 ```

 `USD` stands for United States Dollars. `cm` and `gm` are the SI units for volume and mass.
 The `serving` measure is for the quantity of servings we are packing.
 We will be using the `Math.NET` library for performing calculations with distributions.
 We need a function for taking a plan and generating a random outcome for our revenue model.
-We will call this functions many, many times to get an idea of the distribution of revenue.
+We will call this function many, many times to get an idea of the distribution of revenue.

 ```fsharp
 let sample